-Ensure the biopsy bracket is attached properly to a compatible probe before verification.
+Ensure the biopsy bracket is properly attached to a compatible probe before verification.

-- 1. Tap Biopsy on the touch screen in the real-time B mode. - 2.
-Immerse the probe part that is below the junction line into the degassed water. - 3.
-Insert the biopsy needle into the water at the maximum depth. - 4.
-Verify that the path of the needle displays according to the guidelines shown on the image screen.
+- 1. Select Biopsy on the control panel in the real time B mode. - 2.
+Immerse the probe (the part that is not beyond the junction line) in the degassed water. - 3.
+Insert the biopsy needle into the maximum depth of the water. - 4.
+Verify that the path of the needle is displayed according to the guidelines shown on the image screen.
 After verification, the needle guide is ready for use.